-If the BHA does not receive the necessary information to perform the above actions in the prescribed time frame the BHA will notify the Participant that it is not taking any action on the request or proceed to termination whichever is appropriate.
+If the BHA does not receive the necessary information to perform the above actions in the prescribed time frame above the BHA will take no action on the request or proceed to termination whichever is appropriate.
+The BHA will not make any retroactive adjustments to the Participant Share under these circumstances.